Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/sessions.md

 }
 ```

-{% if_version gte:3.4.x %}
+{% if_version gte:3.10.x %}
-If you want to invalidate all sessions when the password is changed, the following configuration could be used for Basic Auth:
+If you want to invalidate all sessions when the password is changed, the following configuration could be used with the Basic Auth plugin:

 ```
 enforce_rbac = on